Lebanon

 Source: Germany

-Plain English: German operators recommended not to enter the OLBB/Beirut FIR.
+Plain English: German operator should not enter the airspace of Lebanon.

-Plain English: French operators should not overfly the OLBB/Beirut FIR or operate to OLBA/Beirut Airport.
+Plain English: Italian operators should not enter the OLBB/Beirut FIR.

-DUE TO SECURITY HAZARDOUS SITUATION IN LEBANON, FRENCH AIR CARRIERS AND CAPTAINS OF AIRCRAFT IN CHARGE OF AIR SERVICES OPERATED BY CARRIERS HOLDING AN OPERATING LICENSE ISSUED BY FRANCE, WHETHER THEY ARE CONTRACTUAL CARRIERS AND/OR OPERATING CARRIERS, OR PERFORMING AIR SERVICES THROUGH A WET LEASE OR A CODESHARE AGREEMENT AS WELL AS FOR ANY FLIGHT MADE WITH AN AIRCRAFT REGISTERED IN FRANCE ARE RECOMMENDED TO AVOID OVERFLYING WITHIN FIR BEIRUT (OLBB) AND SERVING BEIRUT AERODROME (OLBA).
-27 SEP 22:03 2024 UNTIL 26 OCT 23:59 2024.
-CREATED: 27 SEP 22:04 2024
+ITALIAN AIR CARRIERS AND CAPTAINS OF AIRCRAFT IN CHARGE OF AIR SERVICES OPERATED BY CARRIERS HOLDING AN OPERATING LICENSE ISSUED BY ITALY, WHETHER THEY ARE CONTRACTUAL CARRIERS AND/OR OPERATING CARRIERS, OR PERFORMING AIR SERVICES THROUGH A WET LEASE OR A CODESHARE AGREEMENT AS WELL AS FOR ANY FLIGHT MADE WITH AN AIRCRAFT REGISTERED IN ITALY ARE RECOMMENDED TO OPERATE WITHIN AIRSPACE OF LEBANON FIR BEIRUT (OLBB) ACCORDING TO EASA SAFETY DIRECTIVES ENSURING A ROBUST RISK ASSESSMENT.

 Source: UK